KellerJordan/cifar10-airbench/README.md

 ## Motivation

 CIFAR-10 is among the most widely used datasets in machine learning, facilitating thousands of research projects per year.
-The goal of this repo is to provide researchers with fast and stable training baselines, in order to accelerate small-scale neural network research.
+This repo provides three fast and stable training baselines for CIFAR-10 in order to help accelerate small-scale neural network research.
-This repo contains three training baselines for CIFAR-10 which reach 94%, 95%, and 96% accuracy in state-of-the-art time.
-These trainings are provided as easily runnable dependency-free PyTorch scripts, and can replace classic baselines like training ResNet-20 or ResNet-18.
+The trainings are provided as easily runnable dependency-free PyTorch scripts, and can replace classic baselines like training ResNet-20 or ResNet-18.

 ## Training methods